microsoft/Mastering-the-Marketplace/partner-center/index.md

 # Hero section
 title: Mastering Partner Center
-description: This online learning series includes videos modules that help speed your time to publishing your offer on the Microsoft marketplace.
-If you are building an offer for the marketplace this learning series is for you.
+description: These modules help you understand and use the Partner Center portal to publish your commercial marketplace offer.

 # Micro navigation
 micro_nav: false